benjaminion/upgrading-ethereum-book/src/book.md

 ##### Accountable safety

-Classical PBFT consensus can guarantee safety only when less than $\frac{1}{3}$ of validators are adversarial (faulty).
-If more than $\frac{1}{3}$ are adversarial then it makes no promises at all.
+Classical PBFT consensus can guarantee safety only when less than one-third of validators are adversarial (faulty).
+If more than one-third are adversarial then it makes no promises at all.

-Casper FFG comes with essentially the same safety guarantee when validators controlling less than $\frac{1}{3}$ of the stake are adversarial: finalised checkpoints will never be reverted.
-In addition, it provides the further guarantee that, if conflicting checkpoints are ever finalised, validators representing at least $\frac{1}{3}$ of the staked Ether will be slashed.
+Casper FFG comes with essentially the same safety guarantee when validators controlling less than one-third of the stake are adversarial: finalised checkpoints will never be reverted.
+In addition, it provides the further guarantee that, if conflicting checkpoints are ever finalised, validators representing at least one-third of the staked Ether will be slashed.
 This is called "accountable safety".
 It is accountable in that we can identify exactly which validators behaved badly and punish them directly.

 The extra safety this guarantee provides is not safety in the usual consensus protocol sense of the word, but it is safety of a specifically cryptoeconomic nature: bad behaviour is heavily disincentivised by the protocol.
 It is often referred to as "economic finality".